 A working dilution of 1:1,000 is determined by immunoblotting using a concentrated cell culture media from a stimulated human cell line, an alkaline phosphatase conjugated secondary antibody, and BCIP/NBT as substrate.
+For chemiluminescent substrates, a starting dilution of 1:5,000 is recommended.

-Control: MMP Control-1, Product Code M2928.
-Note: Collagenase levels in quiescent cells and tissues are minimal, so stimulation or protein concentration is often needed to visualize the bands.
+Control: MMP Control-1, Product Code M 2928.

+Note: Collagenase levels in quiescent cells and tissues are minimal, so mitogen stimulation (TPA or TNF- α) of protein synthesis is often needed to visualize the bands.
 In addition, cell types differ greatly in the quantity of collagenase produced.